chimechongas/Useless-Blocks/README.md

 Useless-Blocks
 ==============

-An upcoming mod for tools for useless blocks.
+An upcoming mod that gives use to Useless Blocks.
 List of new things added:
 -Obsidian tools
 -Emerald tools